2002 North Carolina Senate election: District 24

 The new 24th district overlaps with much of the former 21st district.
 Incumbent Republican Hugh Webster, who has represented the 21st district since 1995, was re-elected here.

 District 25

 The new 25th district overlaps with much of the eastern portion of the former 17th district.
-Incumbent Democrat Bill Purcell, who has represented the 17th district since 1997, was re-elected here.
+Incumbent Democrat William R. Purcell, who has represented the 17th district since 1997, was re-elected here.